sustainable-processes/pura/README.md

 - Given the molecule: (e)-2-butenenitrile
 - PubChem will resolve to: ['C/C=C/C#N']
 - CIR will resolve to: ['CC=CC#N']

+Using agreement=2 will require (at least) 2 data providers to be in agreement with each other, which would flag cases with ambiguity (since Pura would return None, so you avoid getting the wrong result).

 The way these disagreements should be resolved will depend on the context, so it's probably not possible to apply a standardised way of resolving conflict - rather, researchers should be aware of these subtleties, and make informed decisions that fit with the goals of their own projects.